This article is for you if you’re looking for the top 10 best walk-around lenses for the Nikon camera.

 This is an f3.5-6.3 DC lens for your Nikon crop sensor cameras, so it’ll work on many top-rated Nikon cameras out there on the market that is very good all-around.

-Now again, this is of their DC series, so what does that mean?
+Again, this is of their DC series, so what does that mean?

-This is meant for the crop sensor, but it’s a fantastic lens because it gives you a really wide range.
+This is meant for the crop sensor, but it’s a fantastic lens because it gives you a wide range.

 So this is a perfect lens to use at all times.